teteu670/First-coding-questions/README.md

 # First-coding-questions

-This repository includes some of my new coding skills that I have learned
+This repository includes some of my new coding skills that I have learned, and now I am studying Java and Javascript.